coderberry/cavneb.github.com.old/source/_posts/2012-04-24-asset-pipeline-for-dummies.markdown

 `vendor/assets` is for assets that are owned by outside entities, such as code for JavaScript plugins and CSS frameworks.

+## The Manifest

+The keystone of the asset pipeline is the manifest file.
+By default, Rails creates one for stylesheets (`app/assets/stylesheets/application.css`) and JavaScript files (`app/assets/javascripts/application.js`).
+This file uses *directives* to declare dependencies in asset source files.

+For directives that take a path argument, you may specify either a logical path or a relative path.
+Relative paths begin with ./ and reference files relative to the location of the current file.

+Here are some *directives* that can be used:

+* `require` *[path]* inserts the contents of the asset source file specified by path.
+If the file is required multiple times, it will appear in the bundle only once.
+* `include` *[path]* works like require, but inserts the contents of the specified source file even if it has already been included or required.
+`require_directory` *[path]* requires all source files of the same format in the directory specified by path.
+Files are required in alphabetical order.
+* `require_tree` *[path]* works like require_directory, but operates recursively to require all files in all subdirectories of the directory specified by path.
+* `require_self` tells Sprockets to insert the body of the current source file before any subsequent require or include directives.
+* `depend_on` *[path]* declares a dependency on the given path without including it in the bundle.
+This is useful when you need to expire an asset's cache in response to a change in another file.
+* `stub` *[path]* allows dependency to be excluded from the asset bundle.
+The path must be a valid asset and may or may not already be part of the bundle.
+Once stubbed, it is blacklisted and can't be brought back by any other require.

+Documentation for this section was largely extracted from the [Sprockets](https://github.com/sstephenson/sprockets) README.

 ## Usage

 Using the asset pipeline is very simple.
 All it involves is placing assets (js/css/images/other) into the asset path.
 You can access the files using multiple helper methods within your views: